 Going through a potential divorce is a life-altering event.
 Every personal situation is different.
 Are you considering going through with a contested or uncontested divorce in Colorado?
 If both spouses agree about getting a divorce and how you will divide up your debts and assets, then you may be able to file an uncontested divorce.
-Our family law attorneys at the Johnson Law Group can help you in any situation you may find yourself.
+Our family law attorneys at the Johnson Law Group can help you in any situation you may find yourself in.
 Contact us today for a free consultation via phone at (720) 463-4333 or text to chat at (720) 730-4558.

 Uncontested divorces are when both spouses agree that you both want to get a divorce and on how your assets should be divided in the divorce.
 It is still important to consider obtaining the advice and counsel of an attorney to help you draw up the paperwork and point out any remaining issues that need to be discussed.
 If you are having an uncontested divorce, you may also qualify for an uncontested divorce by affidavit.
 Our experienced attorneys can help determine if you qualify to file an Affidavit for Decree without Appearance of Parties.
 In this case, the court dissolves the marriage without the parties being present.